siuyin/timer-stm32f103c8/README.md

 1. This implies other tasks cannot share the timer.

-1. Work OK at millisecond, but is racy at microsecond resolution.
+1. INCORRECT: Works OK at millisecond, but is racy at microsecond resolution.
+ Correction -- still racy at millisecond resolution.